ShawnSoap/SmoothExpression/README.md

 # SmoothExpression
-### A easy way to construct regular expressions in Java
+### An easy way to construct regular expressions in Java
 ## Let's Rock It!